Top 10 Online advertising services

 2014.
 Google Adwords allows to track which ads generate phone calls

-Google AdWords advertising platform is launching a new function - Website Call Conversions, that allows to track which ads generate phone calls.
-Here is how it works.
-You set up your regular search ads, but every time somebody clicks on them and lands on your site, they will see a dynamically generated phone number that is linked to those ads.
-When potential customers then click on the number or dial it directly from their phones, the call will automatically be linked to the original ad the customer saw and you can more easily track which ads drive phone calls.
-Based on the conversion data, advertisers can then optimize their ads and bids to drive calls that are more likely to generate sales leads, for example.
-To enable this feature, advertisers only have to add a small code snippet on their desktop and mobile sites.
+Google AdWords, the advertising platform, is introducing a new feature called Website Call Conversions, which enables the tracking of phone calls generated by ads.
+Here's how it operates: you create your usual search ads, but when someone clicks on them and visits your website, they will encounter a dynamically generated phone number associated with those specific ads.
+When potential customers click on the number or directly dial it from their phones, the call will automatically be linked to the original ad the customer viewed.
+This allows for easier tracking of which ads are driving phone calls.
+By analyzing the conversion data, advertisers can optimize their ads and bids to prioritize calls that are more likely to result in sales leads.
+To activate this feature, advertisers simply need to add a small code snippet to their desktop and mobile websites.

 2014.
 Twitter launches Promoted Video ads